parjanya-rajput/Hackout-23-Edusakha/README.md

 ❖ Students attend conferences with teachers and can ask their doubts in the chat section also they can speak with the permission of Host.

-❖ Recorded webinar videos for viewing later
+❖ Recorded webinar videos for viewing later(To be implemented)

-❖ The institution can view the analytics of the students Attaching few SS of the Application
+❖ The institution can view the analytics of the students(To be implemented)

+❖ Few screenshots are shown below

 <p align="center">
   <img src="SS/LoginView.png" width="200" height="400" title="LoginPage">
   <img src="SS/AccType.png" width="200" height="400" alt="accessibility text">